-At the CHFB, asbestos-containing spray-on fire-resistive material (SFRM) was applied to the steel framing for the first-floor roof structure and poses the greatest asbestos-related hazard (GSA 2017b).
+At the CHFB, asbestos-containing SFRM was applied to the steel framing for the first-floor roof structure and poses the greatest asbestos-related hazard (GSA 2017b).
 The SFRM is friable, meaning that if it is damaged by physical contact, or shaken loose by building vibration or movement (e.g., from a seismic event) it can be turned to dust and released into the air.
 Asbestos containing dust has been found in numerous locations at the first floor ceiling space, including interstitial areas under the second-floor concrete slab, beyond the areas with structural steel overhead.
-It has also been discovered above ceilings at first floor spaces where abatement has previously been performed.